Alfred Gwynne Vanderbilt: Wealth and Estate

+In 1929, a further sum of $2,005,015.39 was awarded to Alfred’s residuary estate following a decision by the Surrogate’s Court of New York.
+The amount represented surplus principal and income from a trust fund created for his mother, Alice Claypoole Vanderbilt, under the will of his father Cornelius Vanderbilt II.
+As Alfred Sr. had been named as the residuary beneficiary of his father's estate, the court ruled that this surplus—accumulated during Alice’s lifetime—should revert to Alfred's own estate.
+Under the terms of Alfred's will, this sum was divided equally between his two younger sons, Alfred Jr. and George, who received an additional $1,002,507.70 each.

+The 1864 Congressional Gold Medal which had passed to each successive oldest son of the Vanderbilt Family (with the exception of Alfred's older brother Cornelius Vanderbilt III) was later bequeathed by Alfred's oldest son William Henry Vanderbilt III to the latter's only son William Henry Vanderbilt IV in 1981.
+William H. Vanderbilt IV donated the medal to Vanderbilt University in 2022.

 Interests

 Vanderbilt was a sportsman, and he particularly enjoyed fox hunting and coaching.
 In the late 19th century, he and a number of other millionaires, such as James Hazen Hyde practiced the old English coaching techniques of the early 19th century.
 Meeting near Holland House in London, the coaching group would take their vehicle for a one-day, two-day, or longer trip along chosen routes through several counties, going to prearranged inns and hotels along the routes.
 Vanderbilt would frequently drive the coach, in perfectly appareled suit, a coachman or groom.
 He is recorded as a regular guest at the Burford Bridge Hotel near Box Hill in Surrey where, when driving from London to Brighton, he would stop to take lunch and to collect telegrams.
 He loved the outdoor experience.

+Vanderbilt was a member of the Coaching Club of New York and his coach, which was named Venture, was custom built in 1903 by coachbuilders Brewster & Co.
+The coach, actually a "heavy park drag – made road style" was restored by the Preservation Society of Newport County and is on display at The Breakers.

 In 1902, he bought Great Camp Sagamore, on Sagamore Lake in the Adirondacks, from William West Durant.
 He expanded and improved the property to include flush toilets, a sewer system, and hot and cold running water.
 He later added a hydroelectric plant and an outdoor bowling alley with an ingenious system for retrieving the balls.
 Other amenities included a tennis court, a croquet lawn, a 100,000 gallon reservoir, and a working farm.